aiplanethub/beyondllm/README.md

 ## Get in Touch

-You can schedule a 1:1 meeting with our DevRel & Community Team to get started with AI Planet Open Source LLMs(effi and Panda Coder) and GenAI Stack.
+You can schedule a 1:1 meeting with our DevRel & Community Team to get started with AI Planet Open Source LLMs(effi and Panda Coder) and Enterprise RAG.
 Schedule the call here: [https://calendly.com/jaintarun](https://calendly.com/jaintarun)

 ## Contribution guidelines

-GenAI Stack thrives in the rapidly evolving landscape of open-source projects.
+Enterprise RAG thrives in the rapidly evolving landscape of open-source projects.
 We wholeheartedly welcome contributions in various capacities, be it through innovative features, enhanced infrastructure, or refined documentation.

-For a comprehensive guide on the contribution process, please click [here](https://github.com/aiplanethub/genai-stack/blob/main/CONTRIBUTING.md).

 ## Acknowledgements